Last updated on March 13th, 2023 at 10:46 am

 The Public Gardens of Trani are splendid, even more so because of their seafront location.
-Wandering around Trani’s bijou park is utterly relaxing while views to the deep blue sea and the Cathedral are absolutely breathtaking.
+Wandering around Trani’s bijou park is utterly relaxing while views of the deep blue sea and the Cathedral are absolutely breathtaking.

-5. A trip to Castel Del Monte
+5. A Trip To Castel Del Monte

 Fancy a half-day trip?
 Just a 45′ drive from Trani, the magnificent Castel Del Monte awaits.
 Built on a green hill near Andria by the same King Frederick II who built Trani Castle, Castel Del Monte is a masterpiece of medieval architecture located in the midst of an idyllic natural setting.
 The imposing yet solitary castle can be seen from a great distance while driving across the stunning countryside that surrounds it.

 In 1996, UNESCO awarded the castle World Heritage Site status not only for its almost unreal symmetry but also for being an impressive blend of cultural elements from Classic antiquity, Northern Europe and the Muslim world.
 The castle’s rooms are not particularly impressive as they lack furniture or other decorative elements but the mysterious Castel Del Monte is worth a visit even if it is to marvel at its extraordinary architecture alone.

-Where to stay in Trani
+Where To Stay in Trani

 Undoubtedly, the Old Town is the best place to stay in Trani.
 Not only is it the most charming part of the city, but it is also close to everything one would want to see and enjoy during their trip.
 For our heartbreakingly short trip to the Pearl of Puglia, we chose to stay at Sotrani, a tiny yet marvellous B&B situated right in the heart of the quaint historic centre.

 To be honest, we were quite grumpy when we parked the car and headed towards the B&B. You see, this would be the last day of our amazing 2-week trip across Puglia and we just couldn’t believe it had come to its end.

-Sotrani has two smartly decorated, super comfortable and outrageously (if that’s a thing) clean rooms.
-Bonus points for the tea station, books of literature and, wait for it, Netflix.
-The rooms share the cosiest common area where guests can hang out, watch TV or have a snack.
-This is also where breakfast is served.
 The verb served is not exactly accurate here because Valeria makes sure to load the dining table with all sorts of goodies very early in the morning so that guests can wake up at any time they choose and help themselves to a delicious breakfast without having to set up the alarm the night before.
-That alone, dear readers, is reason enough to adore this place.
-The only thing we didn’t like about our stay in Sotrani is that it was only for just one night.
-But we’ll be back, hopefully, soon.

-Where to eat in Trani
+Where To Eat in Trani

 Trani is home to many fine eateries and stylish restaurants.
 However, since this would be our last dinner in Italy for a while, we just felt like keeping it simple and cosy.
 We sat at an outside table at Al Covo Delle Chiacchiere, a traditional restaurant serving authentic Pugliese dishes.
 It turns out we had one of the heartiest and best value-for-money meals of our entire trip.

-Otranto’s most important moment in history was back in 1480 when Ottomans caused havoc by invading the city and killing thousands of people.
+Otranto’s most important moment in history was back in 1480 when the Ottomans caused havoc by invading the city and killing thousands of people.
 Nowadays, Otranto is such an easy-going and pleasant destination that it’s hard to believe it has seen such horrific days.
 A gateway to the East, Otranto is one of Italy’s prettiest seaside towns and the perfect base to explore some of Puglia’s most spectacular beaches.

-Things to do in Otranto
+Things To do in Otranto

 1. Otranto Beach

 Otranto may be the ideal town from which to explore the best Puglia beaches yet you don’t have to go far to enjoy crystal clear waters.
 Incredible though it may seem, the long seashore within the historic centre itself is one of the best sandy beaches we have seen in the region.

-2. Seaside promenade
+2. Seaside Promenade

 How could we list Otranto among the best beach towns in Puglia if it didn’t boast a spectacular seaside promenade?
-It takes about 30′-1h, depending on one’s pace, to walk the seafront’s entire promenade, from Otranto Lighthouse all the way to the port at the other side.
+It takes about 30′-1h, depending on one’s pace, to walk the seafront’s entire promenade, from Otranto Lighthouse all the way to the port on the other side.

-3. The Old Town and the Castle
+3. The Old Town & The Castle

 While walking along the Heroes Promenade, you can’t miss La Porta Alfonsina, the gate to Otranto’s enchanting Old Town.
-Once you pass the gate, you are bound to lose your heart over picturesque narrow streets and the romantic ambience of Castello Aragonese, Otranto’s castle.
+Once you pass the gate, you are bound to lose your heart over the picturesque narrow streets and the romantic ambience of Castello Aragonese, Otranto’s castle.
 There are no routes to follow or tips to note down.
 Just wander around and lose yourselves in one of Puglia’s most enchanting Old Towns.

 4. The Cathedral

 Otranto’s imposing Cathedral lies in the heart of the town’s historic centre.
-The Cathedral’s main attraction is its superb 12th century medieval mosaic floor which depicts an enormous and splendid Tree of Life.
+The Cathedral’s main attraction is its superb 12th-century medieval mosaic floor which depicts an enormous and splendid Tree of Life.
 Other must-sees in the Cathedral include the crypt and the Saint Martyrs Chapel.
 In the latter, the remains of 800 martyrs that were beheaded by Ottomans in 1480 for refusing to convert to Islam are displayed.

 From 1940 to 1976 there was a bauxite quarry south of Otranto.
 When the quarry was abandoned, Nature took over and a tiny lake was formed due to water infiltrations.
-The intense red colour of the rocks surrounding the emerald pond have a surreal effect on anyone who decides to visit this alien-like location which is definitely worth a place among Italy’s best kept secrets.
+The intense red colour of the rocks surrounding the emerald pond has a surreal effect on anyone who decides to visit this alien-like location which is definitely worth a place among Italy’s best-kept secrets.

 6. Punta Palascia Lighthouse